-RBKC prioritised their ‘Change Programme’ over vital services such as centres and activities for young people.
-In this context, scrutiny of the policy’s implementation is of the utmost seriousness.
-This burden fell internal Council scrutiny committees.
-We used RBKC’s official records to track how that committee has performed its task…
+RBKC prioritised their ‘Change Programme’ over vital services such as provision for young people.
+In this context, scrutiny of the policy’s implementation takes on the utmost seriousness.
+This burden fell on internal Council scrutiny committees.
+We used RBKC’s official records to track how the committees performed their tasks.

 RBKC Adherence to Twelve Principles Policy

-Urban Dandy examines two official bodies responsible for ensuring RBKC adhere to and implement the Twelve Principles as follows:
+Here, Urban Dandy examines the two official bodies responsible for ensuring RBKC adhere to and implement the Twelve Principles as follows: